JonathanIYT/Coaster-Capital/README.md

 To play it:

+1. CLick the green "Code" Button in the top right.
-1. Download or copy the game file.
+2. Download the zipped file.
-2. Make sure the file is named:
+3. Find the file named:

    `index.html`

-3. Open the file on your computer.
+4. Open the file on your computer.
-4. Double-click `index.html`.
+5. Double-click `index.html`.
-5. The game should open in your default web browser.
+6. The game should open in your default web browser.
-6. Press **Start Game**, choose a difficulty, and begin playing.
+7. Press **Start Game**, choose a difficulty, and begin playing.

 If double-clicking does not work, right-click the file and choose **Open with**, then select a browser like Chrome, Edge, Firefox, or Safari.